jpchap/daollc/README.md

 the test cases are in the test folder under GoldenNonceDAO.ts

-to deploy the contract, use `npx hardhat scripts/deploy.ts` and be sure to specify a network
+to deploy the contract, use `npx hardhat run scripts/deploy.ts` and be sure to specify a network